Mohamedt693/ToDo/README.md

 - **Snackbar Notifications:** Instant feedback for user actions.
 - **Filter Todos:** View all, completed, or incomplete todos using toggle buttons.
 - **Persistence:** Todos are saved in `localStorage` so they remain after refreshing or closing the browser.
+- Responsive Design: Fully responsive UI for desktop and mobile devices.

 ---